Lymphoedema Treatment Melbourne

 Long-Term Benefits

-Engaging in regular, controlled exercise not only helps with lymph fluid management but also reduces the risk of complications, supports mental health, and fosters independence in daily activities.
-At Melbourne Massage Treatment, we believe exercise is most effective when guided by a certified lymphoedema therapist and combined with other evidence-based therapies.
+The long-term benefits of exercise are many, and it not only helps with the presentation of lymphoedema but also reduces the risk of complications, supports mental health, and fosters independence in daily activities.
+At Melbourne Massage Treatment, I believe exercise is most effective when guided by a certified lymphoedema therapist and combined with other evidence-based therapies.
 When integrated with treatments like manual lymphatic drainage, compression therapy, and proper skin care, exercise becomes an essential pillar of holistic lymphoedema care.

 How to get to Fitzroy North, Lymphoedema Clinic